dojo/docs/dojox/calendar.rst

 Date/time formatting
 --------------------

 The displayed dates labels are formatted using dojo formatters.
-If no specific calendar is specified the dojo.date.locale object is used, otherwise it is the dojox.date.XXXX.locale.
+If no specific calendar is specified the dojo.date.locale object is used (formatting Gregorian calendar dates), otherwise it is the dojox.date.XXXX.locale (for other calendars).

 The formatter is using the CLDR (http://cldr.unicode.org/) to determine according to the current locale the correct date format to use and how to properly format the date.

 The date format patterns can be specified by setting view specific properties or functions defined in following view sections.

+**See specific view section for a list of available date/time format properties.**

 The calendar exposes an formatItemTimeFunc property allowing to format the time displayed on renderers.